Law firm data security should be a top priority for any practice, and here’s why: Clients trust you with their most confidential information.

-It’s a fact: Clients trust you with their most confidential information.
-It’s also true, unfortunately, that—since clients entrust lawyers with so much of their sensitive data—law firms make prime targets for cybercrime.
-According to the 2017 ABA Legal Technology Survey, 22% of law firms faced a cyberattack or data breach—and you don’t want your firm to become part of that statistic.
+Since clients entrust lawyers with so much of their sensitive data, law firms make prime targets for cybercrime.
+According to the 2023 ABA Cybersecurity TechReport, 29% of law firms experienced a form of security breach.
+You don’t want your law firm to become part of that statistic.

-Here, we’ll outline the fundamentals of data security for law firms in 2019.
-Read on for an overview of some best practices for keeping your firm’s data secure, a summary of your ethical and regulatory obligations when it comes to tech, a look at the risks and rewards of cloud-based legal software, and a few resources that can help level-up data security at your law firm.
+Here, we’ll outline the fundamentals of law firm data security in 2024.
+Read on for an overview of some best practices for keeping your firm’s data secure, a summary of your ethical and regulatory obligations when it comes to tech, a look at the risks and rewards of cloud-based legal software, and resources that can help level-up the data security at your law firm.

-When it comes to law firm data security, it’s best to start with the basics.
-We’ve put together the essential things you need to know about law firm data security in 2019.
+Let’s start with the basics.
+These are the essential things you need to know about law firm data security in 2024.

-Failing to keep data secure is more than just a huge risk for you and your firm—it can also have incredibly negative consequences for your clients.
+Failing to keep data secure is more than just a huge risk for you and your firm.
+Data security failures can also have incredibly negative consequences for your clients.

-Law firms are data hubs of great interest to hackers and criminals.
-Valuable information—that may include trade secrets, intellectual property, merger and acquisition details, personally identifiable information (PII), and confidential attorney-client-privileged data—will attract the ill-intentioned to your firm.
+To hackers and criminals, law firms are remarkably interesting.
+Valuable information—like trade secrets, intellectual property, merger and acquisition details, personally identifiable information (PII), and confidential attorney-client-privileged data—attracts the ill-intentioned to your firm.

 Despite these risks, law firms are obligated to protect their clients’ information.
-If your firm’s security is penetrated, the consequences can be extensive—ranging from minor embarrassments to serious legal issues, including:
+If criminals penetrate your firm’s security, the consequences can be extensive—ranging from minor embarrassments to serious legal issues, including:

-- Compromised communications due to phished or hacked email accounts
+- Compromised communications due to phished or compromised email accounts

-- Inability to access firm information due to ransomware (i.e., where hackers lock-down files and demand ransom money to get them back)
+- Inability to access firm information due to ransomware (i.e., where hackers encrypt files and demand money to restore access)